How can Aviv 14 be on a Thursday when a calendar converter indicates that it cannot?

 I came across your "Good Thursday" commentary.
 The one thing that did not seem to fit, however, is that Aviv 14 never appears to fall on a Thursday.

-The calendar converter that I used is here: http://tarekmaani.com/calconv/cof.htm.
+The calendar converter that I used is at this site: http://tarekmaani.com/LunchCOnverter.html.
 Using this calendar converter, the 14th day of Aviv (Nisan) is always either a Monday, Wednesday, Friday, or Saturday.
 Is our weekday offset from the Hebrew calendar?
 Or how do you resolve this?

 There are many calendar converters, many of which do not match with other converters.
 Some Jewish calendar converters place Aviv or Nisan 14 on a Monday, a Wednesday, a Friday, or a Saturday.
 There is a basic reason for this, and because of it the mathematical calendar is required to follow the "rules," which are man-made rules.
 However, nowhere in God's written Law/Torah does it state that Jewish feasts, festivals and holy days must take place only on certain days of the week and cannot occur on other days of the week.

 Many Jewish rabbis have deemed that Yom Kippur (Tishrei 10) cannot fall on a Friday or a Sunday, nor can Hoshana Rabbah (Tishrei 21) fall on a Saturday.
 As such, Rosh Hashanah (Tishrei 1 = first day of the Jewish year) cannot fall on a Sunday, a Wednesday, or a Friday.
 Accordingly, this would force Passover (Aviv/Nisan 14) to be on a Monday, a Wednesday, a Friday, or a Saturday.

-However, as far as I know, the fixed arithmetic Hebrew calendar was established by Hillel II in 358 A.D.
 In more ancient times, priests went outside at the beginning of the year, for a few nights, to determine the time of the new moon.
 They decided when it was Rosh Hashanah (Tishrei 1), and that established the days of the other important days of the year.
-One of these days was Aviv 14, on which there was a full moon.
+One of these days was Aviv 14, on which there always was (and still is) a full moon.